halex2005/create-react-app/README.md

 # About This Fork

+> This fork exists to bring back the basic functionality of `react-app-rewired` in
+> a simple and non intrusive way.
+> I do my best to keep this fork up-to-date and to inject as little custom code as
+> possible.

 Hey there, this fork is maintained to provide you with `react-scripts-rewired` which is the 2.x way of extending `create-react-app`.